-How to Run an Asynchronous Creative Brief and Review
+How to Run an Asynchronous Creative Brief using Remote Collaboration

 A creative brief starts with a summary of your company mission, goals, what to achieve, and general background in relation to a project.
 A creative brief comes in especially handy when you are in the process of creating an advertising campaign, marketing strategy, or a top-down rebranding.
 In simpler terms, a creative brief serves to address these questions: Who, What, When, Why, and the How.